qiaohuang/notes/readme.md

 ## Introduction

 [Foam](https://foambubble.github.io/) is a personal knowledge management and sharing system for VS Code.
-I use it for writing, organizing, and keeping re-discoverable my notes.
+I use it for writing, organizing, and keeping re-discoverable my notes. 📓

-This is my first try, I'll use [[getting-started]] to get familiar with my new knowledge base!
+This is my first try, I'll use [[getting-started]] to get familiar with my new knowledge base — it's still under construction. 🌱

+By the way, my main site is [here](https://www.uniqiao.com/). 🌐

 ## Bubbles